No Result

 If you feel your baby is very gassy, you may have heard about the following being possible causes:

-• If you have an abundant milk supply, it’s possible your baby may be drinking very large volumes of breastmilk and this might cause him to be extra gassy.
+• Breastmilk.
+If you have an abundant milk supply, it’s possible your baby may be drinking very large volumes of breastmilk and this might cause him to be extra gassy.
 You can read more about oversupply and ways to help.
 Quite often, if you have an abundant supply, you may also have an overactive let-down reflex which could contribute too.
 Find out more about an overactive let-down reflex.

 • Food sensitivity.
 Most babies don’t have a food sensitivity but a baby who does may be very gassy.
 You can read more about a common food sensitivity here.

-• Reflux – It’s quite common for reflux to be blamed for gassy babies.
+• Reflux.
+It’s quite common for reflux to be blamed for gassy babies.
 You can read more about reflux here.

 • Lactose intolerance.
 Sometimes, it might be said that a gassy baby has lactose intolerance.
 You can read more about lactose intolerance here.